 CBP shares image of child being used by imposter parent to cross border

-Customs and Border Protection this week posted an image of a toddler who was used by a migrant with prior arrests and claiming to be the boy’s father in an attempt to gain entry to the U.S. But he was foiled by a DNA test and never made it.
+Customs and Border Protection this week shared an image of a toddler brought to the border by a migrant with prior arrests who was falsely claiming to be the boy’s father in an attempt to gain entry to the U.S. But he was foiled by a DNA test and never made it.

 The photo showing the child being held by a Border Patrol agent was published on CBP’s Instagram page this week.
 The caption says that agents encountered a group of 12 migrants made up of family units and unaccompanied minors.